ssuukk/Atalan/Readme.md

 - Added I flag to 6502 to be able to SEI/CLI by doing `@CPU.i=1`

+- 6502 code moved (partially) from MADS to ca65 which seems to be a standard assembler/compiler for the architecture

 # Bugs

 Following things are broken in Atalan compiler: